perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 1) The `read` on line 10 reads in up to 24 bytes, exactly the size of `songs[i].song_file_path`.
 This means that if the user gives a filepath that is 24 bytes long, no null byte will be appended on the end.
 In each song struct, `songs[i].song_file_path`resides directly above `songs[i].fd` which brings me to 2).

 2) The file descriptor being saved in the struct is already suspicious, and now looks even more so.
 The first three fds for a Linux process, fd = 0, 1, 2 will (unless otherwise specified) be assigned to stdin, stdout and stderr.
 So when `open` is called, it will assign a new fd to the file it's opening, beginning with fd = 3.
-Every time a song is imported a new fd is open, and won't get closed until the user chooses to remove the song.
+Every time a song is imported a new fd is opened for it, and won't get closed until the user chooses to remove the song.
 That means that were the user to import, say, 44 songs, `songs[43].fd = 46`, which just so happens to be the ASCII code for `.`.
 ```
 ➜  python3
 >>> chr(46)